BishopFox/badPods/README.md

 Check out blog post here

 ## Prerequisites
-In order to be successful in this attack path, you'll need the following:

 1. Access to a cluster
 1. RBAC Permission to create one of the following resource types in at least one namespace:
    * CronJob, DeamonSet, Deployment, Job, Pod, ReplicaSet, ReplicationController, StatefulSet